aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 {{% /notice %}}

 #### Configure cfn-hup
-It is a good practice to include a `cfn-hup` helper script, with which you can make configuration updates to running instances by updating the stack template.
-For example, you could change the sample PHP application and then run a stack update to deploy the change.
+Installing the `cfn-hup` helper script enables existing EC2 instances to apply template updates of _UserData_.
+For example, you could change the sample PHP application in the template and deploy this by updating the existing stack.
+Without using `cfn-hup`, you would need to either replace the EC2 instance or manually apply the update outside of CloudFormation.
 (To see this in action, please refer to the exercise section of this lab.)

 1. Add two files to the `files` section of the  `AWS::CloudFormation::Init`: